njmmatthieu/CFnetwork/README.md

 ## 1. Transcriptomics analyses

-### 1.1 Differential Expression Analysis at the pathway Level with fGSEA
+### 1.1 Differential Expression Analysis at the pathway level with fGSEA

-Perform pathway-level differential expression analysis
+Perform pathway-level differential expression analysis with fgsea algorithm for each study.

 #### Conda environment
 fgsea